xmlcalabash/cx-metadata-extractor/README.md

 The step uses Drew Noakes [Metadata Extractor](https://drewnoakes.com/code/exif/) on images, falling back to simple image metadata from the Java AWT toolkit.
-It uses It uses the [Apache PDFBox](https://pdfbox.apache.org/) library on PDF files.
+It uses the [Apache PDFBox](https://pdfbox.apache.org/) library on PDF files.

 To read password protected PDF files, the `password` property must be